State Choices to Promote Access

 Send us recent developments to update your state's profile.

-U.S. Department of Education, Institute of Education Sciences, National Center for Education Statistics.
-2011.
-National Assessment of Educational Progress (NAEP), 2011 Reading Assessment. http://nces.ed.gov (accessed August 15, 2013).
+- U.S. Department of Education, Institute of Education Sciences, National Center for Education Statistics.
+2015.
+National Assessment of Educational Progress (NAEP), 2015 Math and Reading Assessment. http://nces.ed.gov (accessed November 10, 2015).

-- Minton, Sarah; Durham, Christin; Huber, Erika; Giannarelli, Linda.
+- Minton, Sarah; Durham, Christin; Giannarelli, Linda.
 2013.
-The CCDF Policies Database Book of Tables: Key Cross-State Variations in CCDF Policies as of October 1, 2012.
-OPRE Report 2013-22.
-Washington, DC: Office of Planning, Research and Evaluation, Administration for Children and Families, U.S. Department of Health and Human Services. http://www.acf.hhs.gov (accessed April 7, 2014).
+The CCDF Policies Database Book of Tables: Key Cross-State Variations in CCDF Policies as of October 1, 2013.
+OPRE Report 2014-72.
+Washington, DC: Office of Planning, Research and Evaluation, Administration for Children and Families, U.S. Department of Health and Human Services. http://www.acf.hhs.gov (accessed March 16, 2015).